Bhadran

 Railways

-The town features a historic narrow-gauge railway station built by the Bombay, Baroda & Central India Railway Company in agreement with the Gaekwad Baroda State Railway in 1922.
+The town featured a historic narrow-gauge railway station built by the Bombay, Baroda & Central India Railway Company in agreement with the Gaekwad Baroda State Railway in 1922.
 This line (Bhadran to Vaso) was crucial for transporting tobacco and cotton.
+Unfortunately the NG line from this station is now defunct and the station is now closed.

 Author